 Here is a basic difference between systematic and biblical theology: systematic theology asks, “What does the Bible as a whole say about angels?” and then examines every passage that concerns angelic beings, draws conclusions, and organizes all the information into a body of truth called “angelology.”
 The final product is, from Genesis to Revelation, the totality of God’s revealed truth on the subject.

 Biblical theology asks, “How did our understanding of angels develop throughout biblical history?” and then starts with the Pentateuch’s teaching about angels and traces God’s progressive revelation of these beings throughout Scripture.
 Along the way, the biblical theologian draws conclusions about how people’s thinking about angels may have changed as more and more truth was revealed.
 The conclusion of such a study is, of course, an understanding of what the Bible has to say about angels, but it also places that knowledge in the context of the “bigger picture” of God’s whole revelation.
 Biblical theology helps us see the Bible as a unified whole, rather than as a collection of unrelated doctrinal points.

-A New Testament Biblical Theology: The Unfolding of the Old Testament in the New by G.K.
+Recommended Resources: A New Testament Biblical Theology: The Unfolding of the Old Testament in the New by G.K.
 Beale and Logos Bible Software.